centrifugal/documentation/clients/javascript.md

 And that's all!
 For lots of cases it's enough!
 But let's look at possible events that can happen with subscription:

-* `message` – new message received (callback function in our previous example is `message` event callback btw)
+* `message` – called when new message received (callback function in our previous example is `message` event callback btw)
-* `join` – someone joined channel
+* `join` – called when someone joined channel
-* `leave` – someone left channel
+* `leave` – called when someone left channel
-* `subscribe` – subscription on channel successful and acknowledged by Centrifugo server
+* `subscribe` – called when subscription on channel successful and acknowledged by Centrifugo server.
+It can be called several times during javascript code lifetime as browser client automatically resubscribes on channels after successful reconnect (caused by temporary network disconnect for example or Centrifugo server restart).
-* `error` – subscription on channel failed with error
+* `error` – called when subscription on channel failed with error.
+It can called several times during javascript code lifetime as browser client automatically resubscribes on channels after successful reconnect (caused by temporary network disconnect for example or Centrifugo server restart).
 * `unsubscribe` – called every time subscription that was successfully subscribed unsubscribes from channel (can be caused by network disconnect or by calling `unsubscribe` method of subscription object)

 Don't be frightened by amount of events available.
 In most cases you only need some of them until you need full control to what happens with your subscriptions.
+We will look at format of messages for this event callbacks later below.

 There are 2 ways setting callback functions for events above.